HR-DATA-FABRIC/CLASSIFYING_ANIMAL_SOUNDS-with-MACHINE_LEARNING/README.md

 In addition,  we will use the recodinglist database from the [Xeno-canto Foundation](https://xeno-canto.org/collection/).
 It is a [citizen science project](https://en.wikipedia.org/wiki/Xeno-canto) and repository in which volunteers record, upload and annotate recordings of bird calls and sounds of orthoptera and bats from Europe, including the Netherlands.
-It is sponsed by [Naturalis Biodiversity Center](https://www.naturalis.nl/).
+It is sponsored by [Naturalis Biodiversity Center](https://www.naturalis.nl/).

 In a later phase we will add bat sound recordings from [species](https://www.vleermuis.net/329-geluiden/215-vleermuisgeluiden) that naturally occure in the Netherlands.
 These recordings will be made available through (DataverseNL)[https://dataverse.nl/] under a creative commons zero license [(CC0)](https://creativecommons.org/public-domain/cc0/).